tier2tickets/Knowledge-Base/content/general/bestpractices.md

 _**<span style="font-size:1.25em;">Tier2Tickets is a workflow improvement tool: you'll see big wins when it is a part of your standard process.
 The recommendations here are based on full deployment, and we offer specialty onboarding services to ensure a smooth launch.
 Email us at sales@tier2.tech if you'd like to talk to our Onboarding team.</span>**_

+## 1) Make it obvious!
+Use the physical Helpdesk Button, pinned-to-taskbar icon, or a HELP decal on your keyboard hotkey of choice.

+Humans are visual and highly suggestible.
+You'll get the best adoption by making your ticketing process through Tier2Tickets blatant and obvious, not just visually, but also in conversation!
+Other items on this list talk about the latter, but regarding visual methods, we recommend using some combination of the following to train your end users to trigger Tier2Tickets:

+- the [Helpdesk Button](https://www.helpdeskbuttons.com/), with your branding on it
+- the pinned-to-taskbar icon, edited if you'd like with your brand, but make sure it says "HELP" very clearly!, and/or
+- a [HELP decal](https://www.helpdeskbuttons.com/product/keyboard-decals/) on the keyboard hotkey of your choice

+## 2) Give them hands-on training, in the field or as a Lunch and Learn.

+### In the Field

-## 1) Use Tier2Tickets/Helpdesk Buttons for User Verification and Immediate Diagnostic submission.
+#### When users call in: Use Tier2Tickets for User Verification and Immediate Diagnostic submission.

-While easy and requiring no training, the single best way to encourage user adoption is to give end users intentional practice using this new process.
-When a user calls to submit a ticket or attempts to grab a technician in the hallway, train your techs to guide the user to trigger the Tier2Tickets/Helpdesk Buttons software and walk them through the process.
-You will then have automatic documentation and diagnostics on the user's problem, and in the case of phone calls, it's a great way to affirm the user's identity and workstation.
+Encourage user adoption by giving end users intentional practice using this new process.
+When a user calls to submit a ticket or attempts to grab a technician in the hallway, train your techs to guide the user to trigger the Tier2Tickets software and walk them through the process.
+You will then have automatic documentation and diagnostics on the user's problem, and in the case of phone calls, it's a great way to affirm the user's identity and workstation with our [proprietary Human Trust Factor verification]().

-## 2) Give them hands-on training or Host a Lunch and Learn
+#### When a technician is on-site

 Have an on-site tech take a minute to walk each person through submitting a ticket and explain to your end users that doing this small action gives them the power to help resolve their problems faster.

+### Lunch and Learn

 Host a Lunch and Learn to cover any office-specific conversations you needed to have anyway.
 Walk them through the ticket submission process, how to submit a ticket, and even show them _parts of_ the report so they understand how much they're helping themselves when they submit a ticket versus calling or emailing you.

 ## 3) Incentivize using Tier2Tickets by making tickets submitted through it higher priority that emails and phone calls.

+### by Email

 If you accept tickets via e-mail currently, consider adding instructions to your autoresponder.
 Our MSP uses the following:

-**Subject:** We received your Normal Priority Ticket.
+**Subject:** We received your Normal Priority Ticket. </br>
 **Message:** “Thank you, we have received your request and your normal-priority ticket has been created. _Do you have an urgent or high-priority request?
 For immediate diagnostics, triage, and dispatch, please submit a ticket via your Helpdesk Button._“

+### by Phone

 You also may consider adding a recording in your phone system to the same effect as above.
 Our is: “Our first available technician will be with you shortly.
 For the fastest service, you can also submit a ticket via your Helpdesk Button or icon on your desktop computer.
 This gives our technicians a huge head start on your issues and is the fastest way to get them resolved."